Pearlie Mae Minus -- Bowman

 Sacred arrangements are entrusted to Dash's Funeral Home of Orangeburg.

-To plant a tree in memory of Pearlie Minus as a living tribute, please visit Tribute Store.
+To plant a tree in memory of Minus Minus as a living tribute, please visit Tribute Store.

 Post a comment as